English as a Second Language (ESL) Endorsements

 Designed for certified teachers and experienced education practitioners, our 30-credit program has a flexible, innovative curriculum allowing you to explore and develop content knowledge as well as research and teaching methods.
 The program is perfect for others – including international students planning to teach in non-traditional ESL settings or overseas.
 This program also builds upon endorsements leading to certification in specialized areas such as ESL.
 Since the MEd degree requires 30 credits for completion, you’ll need only a few classes to earn your master’s after completing an endorsement.

 With the dramatic increase in enrollment of English language-learners in the United States, there is a great need for well-prepared ESL teachers!
-Our endorsements and certificate programs are a valuable addition to a teacher’s knowledge-base and marketability
+Our online endorsements and certificate programs are a valuable addition to a teacher’s knowledge-base and marketability.

 Dr. Cathy Wong (Ph.D) has many years of experience teaching English as a Second Language (ESL) both overseas and in the United States.
 Her enthusiasm and passion in teaching make her courses enjoyable to students.
 She also advocates for having fun while learning.
 Her research interests include Communicative Language Teaching, ESL Teachers' Perceptions, and Integration of Content and Language.
 She recently published an article on developing academic literacy for English Language Learners through effective instruction in an academic journal.